developersu/ns-usbloader/README.md

 ##### 'Folder with arrows and zeroes' tab

 On this tab you can split and merge files.
 Select 'Split' or 'Merge' and split (or merge).
+BTW Drag-n-drop supported.

 ##### 'Gears' tab.

 Here you can configure settings for network file transmission.
 Usually you shouldn't change anything.
 But it you're cool hacker, go ahead!
 The most interesting option here is 'Don't serve requests'.
-Architecture of the TinFoil's NET part is working interesting way.
-When you select in TF network NSP transfer, application will wait at port 2000 for the information about where should it take files from.
+Architecture of the Awoo's NET part is working interesting way.
+When you select in Awoo network NSP transfer, application will wait at port 2000 for the information about where should it take files from.
 Like '192.168.1.5:6060/my file.nsp'.
 Usually NS-USBloader serves requests by implementing simplified HTTP server and bringing it up and so on.
 But if this option selected, you can define path to remote location of the files.
-For example if you set in settings '192.168.4.2:80/ROMS/NS/' and add in table file 'my file.nsp' then NS-USBloader will simply tell TinFoil "Hey, go take files from '192.168.4.2:80/ROMS/NS/my%20file.nsp' ".
+For example if you set in settings '192.168.4.2:80/ROMS/NS/' and add in table file 'my file.nsp' then NS-USBloader will simply tell Awoo "Hey, go take files from '192.168.4.2:80/ROMS/NS/my%20file.nsp' ".
 Of course you have to bring '192.168.4.2' host up and make file accessible from such address (just go install nginx).
 As I said, this feature is interesting, but I guess won't be popular.

 Also here you can:
 * Set 'Auto-check for updates' for checking for updates when application starts, or click button to verify if new version released immediately.